 “I ask you to uphold the values of America and remember why so many have come here.
 We're in a fight for our principles, and our first responsibility is to live by them.
 No one should be singled out for unfair treatment or unkind words because of their ethnic background or religious faith.”

 This is of course one family's perspective, my perspective.
 No doubt there are people who were harmed by some of Obama's policies.
 Even my daughters; they can't get more than 20 hours of work because small businesses can't afford the healthcare tax on fulltime employees.
 Everything you do in Washington hurts somebody and helps somebody else; you just hope you are helping more people, and that the harm done is minimal, e.g. a tad more tax on the über-rich.
 That's the goal, and I believe Obama met the challenge moreso than other presidents in the past.
-At the end of the day, I shouldn't just write a tribute to the man, I should erect a statue - and so should most of you.
+At the end of the day, I shouldn't just write a tribute to the man, I should erect a statue.
 As I think about Obama's legacy, I am reminded of an anecdote from 1945.
 After FDR's death, a spectator, watching the funeral procession, fell to his knees in grief.
 Another man helped him to his feed.

 “Did you know President Roosevelt?”, ask the second man with concern.